opencv/opencv/modules/gpu/doc/image_filtering.rst

 -----------------------------------
 .. cpp:function:: Ptr<FilterEngine_GPU> gpu::createMorphologyFilter_GPU(int op, int type, const Mat& kernel, const Point& anchor = Point(-1,-1), int iterations = 1)

-.. cpp:function:: Ptr<BaseFilter_GPU> gpu::getMorphologyFilter_GPU(int op, int type, const Mat& kernel, const Size& ksize, Point anchor=Point(-1,-1))
+    Creates a 2D morphological filter.

-    Creates 2D morphological filter.
+.. cpp:function:: Ptr<BaseFilter_GPU> getMorphologyFilter_GPU(int op, int type, const Mat& kernel, const Size& ksize, Point anchor=Point(-1,-1))

-    :param op: Morphology operation id.
-Only ``MORPH_ERODE`` and ``MORPH_DILATE`` are supported.
+    {Morphology operation id.
+Only ``MORPH_ERODE``     and ``MORPH_DILATE``     are supported.}

     :param type: Input/output image type.
 Only  ``CV_8UC1``  and  ``CV_8UC4``  are supported.

     :param kernel: 2D 8-bit structuring element for the morphological operation.

-    :param size: Horizontal or vertical structuring element size for separable morphological operations.
+    :param size: Size of a horizontal or vertical structuring element used for separable morphological operations.

-    :param anchor: Anchor position within the structuring element; negative values mean that the anchor is at the center.
+    :param anchor: Anchor position within the structuring element.
+Negative values mean that the anchor is at the center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`createMorphologyFilter`.
+See Also: :c:func:`createMorphologyFilter`.

 .. index:: gpu::erode